HOMEPAGE | ATLAS & PHOTOGALLERY | EUROPEAN COLLECTIONS | HORTICULTURE | PROTECTION (cz) | CONTACTS | CZECH

 Botanical Garden of Wrocław University

-Another of gardens close to the Czech border hosts several interesting cycads, including a big Encephalartos hildebrandtii over 100 years old, old male Encephalartos ferox, more than 40 years old Cycas circinalis and revoluta and some Stangerias.
+Another of gardens close to the Czech border hosts several interesting cycads, including a big Encephalartos hildebrandtii over 100 years old (now deposited in Poznań), old male Encephalartos ferox, more than 40 years old Cycas circinalis and revoluta and some Stangerias.
 There are also plants of Zamia pumila, Zamia muricata and Zamia integrifolia around two decades old and other plants.

 Thanks to